Super Bowl XXXVIII halftime show controversy: Popular culture

 The Family Guy episode "PTV" was written as a parody of the FCC's strict measures and regulations following Jackson's Super Bowl halftime show performance controversy.
 A scene from the episode involving the fictional portrayal of an extreme reaction to actor David Hyde Pierce having a wardrobe malfunction at the Emmy Awards was also a recreation and reference to the incident.
 Jackson's performance is again referenced in a brief scene where Peter Griffin is dressed in Jackson's Super Bowl outfit and has his breast exposed by Justin Timberlake during the musical number "The Freaking FCC".
 The song itself was introduced when Lois called the FCC in response to Peter's TV show antics.
 The episode received Primetime Emmy Award and Annie Award nominations for its subject matter.
 Jackson's performance also inspired the South Park episode "Good Times with Weapons".
 In the episode, the show's creators draw attention to the media and public's unnecessary reaction to Jackson's brief exposure while disregarding or accepting extreme acts of violence during a scene where the public is outraged when Eric Cartman is seen naked and having a "wardrobe malfunction" on stage, while character Butters Stotch is ignored although he is bleeding and severely injured.
 Several game shows have also mentioned Jackson's performance.

 Several presenters at award shows have referenced the incident, including Anna Nicole Smith at the first annual MTV Australia Video Music Awards, Dave Chappelle at the MTV Video Music Awards, and singer Alanis Morissette at the Juno Awards.
 Morissette also commented: "It's disturbing and curious to me to see what came of that.
 We're all sexual beings, and if we don't let it out organically, we repress ourselves.
 If we repress anger, it turns to depression.
 If we repress our sexuality, it turns to pornography and rape.
 To think that the country was in an uproar because of a nipple."
-Comedian Russell Brand referenced the incident when hosting the 2008 MTV Video Music Awards, saying "I can almost guarantee a Janet Jackson-style Super Bowl nip slip."